reichlab/docs.zoltardata/docs/Targets.md

 ### Parameters for discrete targets

 - *unit*: (Required) E.g., "cases".
-- *range*: (Optional) an integer vector of length 2 specifying a lower and upper bound of a range for the continuous target.
+- *range*: (Optional, but uploaded `Bin` prediction types will be rejected unless `range` is specified) an integer vector of length 2 specifying a lower and upper bound of a range for the continuous target.
 The range is assumed to be inclusive on both the lower and upper bounds, e.g. [a, b].
 If range is not specified than range is assumed to be (-infty, infty).